GCD-DDPM: A Generative Change Detection Model Based on Difference-Feature Guided DDPM: Introduction

-Furthermore, the introduction of Denoising Diffusion Probabilistic Models (DDPM) has significantly enhanced the generative capabilities of diffusion model, surpassing the performance of Generative Adversarial Networks (GANs) and transformers.
-Consequently, DDPM has been increasingly employed in various domains, including super-resolution \cite{srdiff}, segmentation \cite{diffseg,diffseg2, segmentationDDPM}, inpainting \cite{impaint}, and conditional image generation \cite{imgenera,imagege}.
-In recent studies on semantic segmentation and change detection, DDPM has been utilized as a feature extractor for capturing semantic information.
-Specifically, a diffusion model can be trained via a variational inference procedure on an extensive collection of off-the-shelf remote sensing images to generate images, to generate images that increasingly resemble authentic images over a finite time period.
-Throughout this training process, the diffusion model progressively acquires a potent semantic extraction capability, which is instrumental in acquiring a CD map.
-However, the previous DDPM methods did not specifically focus on generating a single-channel CD map.
-Instead, their primary objective was to train a model capable of generating intricately detailed, multi-channel remote sensing images that closely resemble real-world scenes.
-Accomplishing this task necessitates months of training time and a substantial volume of unlabeled remote sensing datasets.
-The complexity of this endeavor is significantly higher compared to the generation of a single-channel change map.
+In the meantime, the Denoising Diffusion Probabilistic Model (DDPM) has been recently proposed to enhance the generative capabilities of the diffusion model \cite{DDPM}.
+It has been shown that the DDPM outperforms the conventional Generative Adversarial Networks (GANs) and the Transformer in various applications, including super-resolution \cite{srdiff,srdiff3}, segmentation \cite{diffseg,diffseg2, segmentationDDPM}, inpainting \cite{impaint,impaint2,impaint3}, and conditional image generation \cite{imgenera,imgerate2}.
+Specifically, a diffusion model can be trained through the variational inference (VI) procedure on an extensive collection of off-the-shelf remote sensing images to generate images that increasingly resemble authentic images over a finite time period.
+The resulting diffusion model progressively improves its semantic extraction capability, which is instrumental in acquiring accurate CD maps.
+Recently, a DDPM-based model called DDPM-CD \cite{DDPM-CD} has been developed for semantic segmentation and CD by employing the pre-trained DDPM as a feature extractor for multitemporal feature representation.
+However, upon integrating the DDPM-based feature extractor into the decoder and classifier, the DDPM-CD is essentially a discriminative model, following a single forward propagation approach.
+This setup overlooks the gradual refinement and generative capabilities inherent in the DDPM.

-In contrast, this paper presents a novel approach, RS-CADM, which is a DDPM-based model architecture.
-The end-to-end properties of RS-CADM allow for efficient training and make it highly suitable for single-classification tasks like generating CD maps.
-Specifically, RS-CADM offers several advantages for accurate CD map generation.
-Firstly, the diffusion model in RS-CADM employs probabilistic modeling to capture the diversity and complexity of input images, establishing intricate data distribution models \cite{DDPM}.
-This enables the model to adapt to various scenes and image features, including the shape, size, and texture of objects.
-Furthermore, the diffusion model is trained using variational inference \cite{salimans2015markov}, a powerful and flexible technique for learning complex probabilistic models.
-This training procedure, combined with the end-to-end training approach of RS-CADM, enables the model to gradually learn and refine its representation of the data, resulting in improved generation accuracy of CD maps.